-Stage 2: Public Consultation on the Draft SPD (Regulation 12-13)
+Public Consultation on the Draft SPD (Regulation 12-13)

-- The Council will publish the draft SPD together with the statement of consultation and invite comments. - There will be a minimum of four weeks allowed for these comments to be made. - If a sustainability appraisal report is required the Council will also consult on this report at this stage.
-The Council will undertake a screening exercise to determine if a strategic environmental assessment is required. - The Council will publicise any consultation at this stage through a public notice, the Council's website, Twitter channel and Facebook page and Council publications including the Angle where appropriate. - The main consultation documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the Council's Customer Services Centre at the Town Hall and the Council's offices at Grafton House. - Supporting documents will be available to view at the County Library and the Council's offices at Grafton House.
+- The Council will publish the draft SPD together with the consultation statement and invite comments. - There will be a minimum of four weeks allowed for comments to be made. - If a sustainability appraisal report is required the Council will also consult on this report at this stage.
+The Council will undertake a screening exercise to determine if a strategic environmental assessment is required. - The Council will publicise any consultation at this stage through a public notice, the Council's website and social media where appropriate. - The main consultation documents will be available to view on the Council's website and paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House, where available.

-Stage 3: Adoption (Regulation 14)
+Adoption (Regulation 14)

-- The Council will consider all valid comments that are made and make any appropriate changes to the SPD before it is adopted. - The SPD will be published together with a statement of the consultation that was undertaken and an adoption statement.
+- The Council will consider all valid comments that are made and make any appropriate changes to the SPD before it is adopted. - The SPD will be published together with the Consultation Statement and an Adoption Statement.